 By segmenting your audience based on your risk of losing them, you can deliver enticing, personalized offers via email that will get even your most disengaged customers back on track.
 Segmenting customers on the basis of their engagement levels can also help you build better and improved email lists!

-4. Target Email by On-Site Behavior (or Inaction)
+4. By On-Site Behavior (or Inaction)

 For a moment, think about the many ways your customers engage with your website (and your brand, overall).